-- 23.7.
-Publish all competition criteria as stated above. - 23.8.
-Announce all changes regarding the competition on the competition organisers' website. - 23.9.
-Provide rooms for performers to change and warm up in with toilet facilities which are separate from those being used by judges and spectators. - 23.10.
-Check the installation of the Aerial Poles and test them. - 23.11.
-Give performers a chance to practice with the Aerial Poles before the start of the competition. - 23.12.
-Arrange the cleaning of the Aerial Poles before each performance. - 23.13.
+- 25.7.
+Publish all competition criteria as stated above. - 25.8.
+Announce all changes regarding the competition on the competition organisers' website. - 25.9.
+Provide rooms for performers to change and warm up in with toilet facilities which are separate from those being used by judges and spectators. - 25.10.
+Check the installation of the hoops and test them. - 25.11.
+Give performers a chance to practice with the hoops before the start of the competition. - 25.12.
+Arrange the cleaning of the hoops before each performance. - 25.13.
 Provide the judges with all necessary information concerning the competition.

-- 23.14.
-Provide interim first aid in the case of an incident or accident. - 23.15.
-View Theme / Technical Sheets and ask for proof from the performer that the costume, prop, foot wear or any component of the performance will not damage the Aerial Pole or stage.
+- 25.14.
+Provide interim first aid in the case of an incident or accident. - 25.15.
+View Theme / Technical Sheets and ask for proof from the performer that the costume, prop, foot wear or any component of the performance will not damage the hoop or stage.
 It is then the Organiser's prerogative to discuss these details with the Master Judge.

-24. COACHES
+26. COACHES

-- 24.1.
-In order to be an IPSF-registered coach, the coach must have completed at least a Code of Points course specific to the apparatus and current year they are coaching on/in (i.e. if coaching Aerial Hoop, the coach must complete the Aerial Hoop Code of Points within the competition year), as well as an Anatomy qualification (which includes warm up and cool down, and has an exam incorporated in the course this can be either a university course or the IPSF Anatomy, Physiology and Biomechanics course).
+- 26.1.
+In order to be an IPSF-registered coach, the coach must have completed at least a Code of Points course specific to the apparatus and current year they are coaching on/in (e.g. if coaching Aerial Hoop, the coach must complete the Aerial Hoop Code of Points within the competition year), as well as an Anatomy qualification (which includes warm up and cool down, and has an exam incorporated in the course this can be either a university course or the IPSF Anatomy, Physiology and Biomechanics course).
 A coaching course is also highly recommended.
 The coach should then submit these qualifications to the IPSF and will be required to pay a registration fee.
-This fee is applicable per year. - 24.2.
+This fee is applicable per year.
+The IPSF will update coaches if any changes are required, and will provide ample time and opportunity to complete any additional qualifications. - 26.2.
 All coaches that sign the athletes' artistic theme sheets must be IPSF-registered coaches.
 Only the IPSF-recognised coach who signs the forms will be considered the athlete's coach, and thus only this coach will be afforded the privileges that accompany the title.
-Coaches are only permitted to sign forms in the disciplines in which they have qualified as an IPSF-registered coach (i.e. if a coach is registered as an Aerial Hoop coach, they are not permitted to sign the forms for a Pole or Aerial Pole competition).
+Coaches are only permitted to sign forms in the disciplines in which they have qualified as an IPSF-registered coach (e.g. if a coach is registered as an Aerial Hoop coach, they are not permitted to sign the forms for a Pole or Aerial Pole competition).